 Active & Waiting Calls

-The Active and Waiting Calls measures current volume of active calls compared to the number of callers waiting to be patched through to an agent.
+The Active and Waiting Calls measures the current volume of active calls compared to the number of callers waiting to be patched through to an agent.
 This is a real-time status metric that should be shared with all the agents to offer them insight on their performance.
-Agents should be encouraged to resolve calls on a timely basis in order to get to the next caller in queue and not keep the callers on wait.
+Agents should be encouraged to resolve calls on a timely basis in order to get to the next caller in the queue and not keep the callers on hold.

 Call Abandonment measures the number of calls that are disconnected before they can be connected to one of your agents.
 This metric is closely related to Service Level and Customer Satisfaction.
 Customers do are not expected to be patient.
 They will hang up and possibly switch their brand loyalties.